What is the Teaching in Taiwan program?

 Back to Top

-Is a school district obligated to keep a teacher's job when they return?
+Is a school district obligated to keep a teacher's job while they are away?

 This is a local decision and wilI depend on the arrangements that a teacher makes with the district.